jreijn/hippo-addon-restful-webservices-demo/README.md

 # Hippo RESTful Web services demo project

 This project is a demo project for the [Hippo RESTful Web services addon](https://github.com/jreijn/hippo-webservices-addon).
-Run this project right now you will need to install the web services add-on first into your local maven repository.
+To run this project  you will first need to install the web services add-on into your local maven repository.

 ## Running locally